JoshMiles/DEXTER/README.md

 - [ ] App won't load fully unless connected to internet as app's functions are useless without an internet connection.
 - [ ] HTML encoding and decoding on the server side.
 - [x] Update iOS app to contain all Pokémon from current game
-- [ ] Add settings menu to allow download of Pokédex for offline use.
+- [ ] Add settings menu A
+- [ ] Allow download of Pokédex for offline use.
+- [ ] Add non-intrusive advertisements
+- [ ] Add options to remove ads